ajay-unnikrishnan/DotNetCore-OData-Poc/README.md

 <br/>

-Database:
+Database:<br/>
 By default it connects to the localdb.
-Modify the appsettings.json file to connect it to a different database.
+Modify the appsettings.json file to connect it to a different database. <br/>
+Added some detault data to the tables.
+Use swagger to add more data to using the POST api.

 <br/>